 After so much training, the victory had a taste of the Glory to her.

-We hope you enjoyed our post.
+We hope you enjoyed our post about funny Spanish expressions.
 We also encourage you to use typical expressions, thus becoming more fluent in Spanish 😉

 Soon, our Spanish school in Valencia will publish more post to help you study Spanish.
 Meanwhile, on Friday we will tell you about the most outstanding events of the week-end.